How to better finance our mosques [Article + Video]

-Raising money for mosques is not easy in most Muslim minority countries.
+Raising money for mosques or finance our mosques is not easy in most Muslim minority countries.

 Mosque staff, may Allah reward them for their effort, are constantly having to raise money, whether it’s organizing a fundraising dinner, or using their wall space for advertisements or just asking their congregants for donations, it is a continuous, time and effort consuming, endeavor.

 On the other hand mosque goers are frequently being asked for money whether it’s to maintain or expand their own mosque, or to build or expand a new mosque in some other city.
 This has the effect of consuming much of what the average mosque goer sets aside for charity which could have been used to support other causes and also I would argue interferes with the spiritual experience one aims to have when they visit a mosque.